mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 A Wide Variety of Color Selectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The 'advanced color selector' docker offer you a wide choice of color selectors.
+The :guilabel:`Advanced Color Selector` docker offer you a wide choice of color selectors.

 .. image:: /images/en/Krita_Color_Selector_Types.png
    :align: center

 View dependent color filters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Using the lut docker, Krita allows you to have a separate color correction filter per view.
+Using the LUT docker, Krita allows you to have a separate color correction filter per view.
 While this is certainly useful to people who do color correction in daily life, to the artist this allows for seeing a copy of the image in luminance grayscale, so that they instantly know the values of the image.

 .. figure:: /images/en/Krita-view-dependant-lut-management.png
    :align: center